Nordic-OG-Raven/FinSight/prd.md

      - Deterministic and auditable - every mapping documented and verified
    - Fiscal period alignment (calendar vs fiscal year end)
    - Handle scale conversions and unit consistency
+   - **Financial Statement Ordering Strategy:**
+     - **Primary Source**: XBRL `order_index` from presentation hierarchy (company's actual filing order)
+       - Reflects the exact order as filed by the company according to their accounting standard
+       - Works universally across IFRS, US-GAAP, and other standards
+       - Respects company-specific and industry-specific ordering variations
+     - **Fallback 1**: Infer `order_index` from other years (same company/statement/concept)
+       - When XBRL extraction fails for a specific year (e.g., 2022), infer order from successful years (2023, 2024)
+       - Maintains consistency across years while preserving company-specific structure
+       - Flagged with `inferred_order=TRUE` for monitoring
+     - **Fallback 2**: Standard accounting templates (IFRS/US-GAAP) when XBRL unavailable
+       - Only used when XBRL data is completely missing or broken
+       - Hardcoded ordering functions are fallback-only, not primary
+     - **Balance Sheet Special Handling**: Sort by `side` (assets → liabilities_equity), then `order_index` within each side
+       - Ensures assets appear before liabilities/equity regardless of XBRL order_index values
+   - **Financial Statement Header Strategy:**
+     - **Primary Source**: XBRL parent-child relationships (parent concepts with children but no facts)
+       - Parent concepts in the presentation hierarchy that have child items but no numeric values serve as headers
+       - Most authoritative - reflects the company's actual filing structure as defined in XBRL
+       - Automatically works for all companies without hardcoding
+     - **Secondary Source**: XBRL label roles (documentation role indicates headers)
+       - Concepts with "documentation" label role in the XBRL label linkbase are treated as headers
+       - Standard XBRL mechanism for identifying structural elements
+       - Used when parent-child relationships don't provide headers
+     - **Tertiary Source**: Standard accounting templates (IFRS/US-GAAP header patterns)
+       - Industry-standard header patterns defined per accounting standard
+       - Only used when XBRL doesn't provide headers
+       - Configurable and maintainable (not hardcoded in application logic)
+     - **Fallback**: Synthetic headers (only when XBRL unavailable and templates don't apply)
+       - Created only when absolutely necessary for readability
+       - Logged for monitoring to assess XBRL extraction quality
+       - Flagged with `header_source='synthetic'` for tracking
+     - **Header Characteristics**: Headers are structural elements with no numeric values
+       - `value_numeric=NULL` in fact tables
+       - Appear before their child items in display order
+       - Used for grouping and readability (e.g., "Earnings per share", "Transactions with owners")
+       - Maintains standard balance sheet presentation format

 4. **Validation & Quality Assurance**
    - Validate **accounting identities** (Assets = Liabilities + Equity)